-29 The attribution of fair value returns on assets to a specific annual cohort will be arbitrary and misleading as it would provide a reporting that is inconsistent with the contractual and business model characteristics of the mutualised contracts.
-For

-- This is consistent with feedback received by EFRAG during the due process of IFRS 17 Amendments, i.e.: - (a) Some users specialising in insurance entities consider the annual cohort requirement as an unnecessary complexity for contracts managed under the mutualised model as described above. - (b) Some actuaries consider that the three reporting objectives of the level of aggregation requirements in IFRS 17 can alternatively be obtained through additional disclosures in the notes rather than through an overly complex, costly, judgemental, and potentially arbitrary accounting process. - It has been noted that the fair value gains do not relate to a specific generation (or annual cohort).
+- The attribution of fair value returns on assets to a specific annual cohort will be arbitrary and misleading as it would provide a reporting that is inconsistent with the contractual and business model characteristics of the mutualised contracts.
+For contracts with intergenerational mutualisation, the application of the annual cohorts requirement, while being operationally complex, would not provide additional useful information to users, as no specific annual generation of contracts has rights and obligations over a slice of the underlying items. - This is consistent with feedback received by EFRAG during the due process of IFRS 17 Amendments, i.e.: - (a) Some users specialising in insurance entities consider the annual cohorts requirement as an unnecessary complexity for contracts managed under the mutualised model as described above. - (b) Some actuaries consider that the three reporting objectives of the level of aggregation requirements in IFRS 17 can alternatively be obtained through additional disclosures in the notes rather than through an overly complex, costly, judgemental, and potentially arbitrary accounting process. - 37 It has been noted that the fair value gains do not relate to a specific generation (or annual cohort).
 In fact, in Continental Europe the contractual discretionary participation benefits are determined based on realised gains.
 The insurer's share in the underlying items depends on the decision to realise fair value gains, which is discretionary.
 This implies that the entity can revise discretionarily its share of the fair value gains by deciding to hold or sell the underlying items.
 The entity's profit share therefore depends on the accumulated unrealised gains from the pool of underlying items and management's decision to hold or sell.
 It is therefore not contingent on the date when the contracts were underwritten.